gotgit/gotgit/en.rst

 13.4      Bare repository from initial            [209]
 =======================================================

-Initial a bare repository, then exchange data with it.
+Initiate a bare repository, then exchange data with it.

   .. figure:: images/en/fig-13-04-git-clone-3.png
      :scale: 100